Gerardus Mercator: Epitaph and legacy

 The atlas was not an immediate success.
 One reason may have been that it was incomplete: Spain was omitted and there were no detailed maps outside Europe.
 Rumold avowed that a second volume would attend to these deficiencies, but it was not forthcoming and the whole project lost momentum; Rumold, who was 55 years old in 1595, was in decline and died in 1599.
 His family did produce another edition in 1602, but only the text was reset; there were no new maps.
 Another reason for the failure of the Atlas was the strength of the continuing sales of the Theatrum Orbis Terrarum by Abraham Ortelius.
 Alongside the sumptuous maps of that book Mercator's un-ornamented new maps looked very unattractive.
 Despite the death of Ortelius in 1598, the Theatrum flourished: in 1602 it was in its thirteenth Latin edition as well as editions in Dutch, Italian, French, German and Spanish.
 The Mercator atlas seemed destined for oblivion.

 The family was clearly in some financial difficulty for in 1604, Mercator's library of some 1,000 books was sold at a public auction in Leiden (Netherlands).
 The only known copy of the sale catalogue perished in the Second World War, but fortunately a manuscript copy had been made by Van Raemdonck in 1891 and this was rediscovered in 1987.
-Of the titles identified, there are 193 on theology (both Catholic and Lutheran), 217 on history and geography, 202 on mathematics (in its widest sense), 32 on medicine and over 100 simply classified (by Basson) as rare books.
+Of the titles identified, there are 193 on theology (both Catholic and Lutheran), 217 on history and geography, 202 on mathematics (in its widest sense), 32 on medicine and over 100 simply classified (by Thomas Basson) as rare books.
 The contents of the library provide an insight into Mercator's intellectual studies but the mathematics books are the only ones to have been subjected to scholarly analysis: they cover arithmetic, geometry, trigonometry, surveying, architecture, fortification, astronomy, astrology, time measurement, calendar calculation, scientific instruments, cartography and applications.
 Only one of his own copies has been found—a first edition of Copernicus's De revolutionibus orbium coelestium annotated in Mercator's hand: this is held by Glasgow University.